Our Camp

 MADUDU & NDEGE

 Slow down and look closer.
-From tiny insects (madudu) to a kaleidoscopic variety of birdlife (ndege), discover the miniature creatures that are the bedrock of a healthy environment.
+From tiny insects (madudu) to a kaleidoscopic variety of birdlife (ndege), discover the miniature creatures that are the bedrock of a healthy environment and make Samburu shimmer with life.

 MEDICINAL PLANTS